 We blame Indian SMBs for poor software adoption.
 But the business didn't reject the software.
 The software rejected the business.

-The requirements were drawn for a clean world; this dealership grew past ₹500 crore in the messy one, and the mess is how it works.
+The requirements were drawn for a clean world; this dealership grew in the messy one, and the mess is how it works.

 So we built it ourselves

-We built it on one principle: design for the world as you find it.
+We built it, one person and a bench of AI agents, in four months, on one principle: design for the world as you find it.
 Four rules:

 - Record testimony, and make recording it easy.
 The cashier says what happened; the system doesn't decide what it meant.

-- “We don't know yet” is a first-class state, not a workaround.
+- “We don't know yet” is a first-class state.
 An entry holds there until reconciliation closes it.

 - Immutability: nothing recorded is ever edited.
 Corrections arrive as new entries.